Australian Information Industry Association

 In October, the Returning Officer will call for nominations for vacant Council positions and advise details of the process for all Councils

 - Eligible candidates submit a written nomination in the approved format, including a short biography, using the online form (available from this page once nominations open)

 - The Returning Officer will send each Member vote holder the election material, including biographies and details of the vote process

 - Members submit their votes, using an online voting system

 Council Members may appoint alternates from their organisation, with the approval of the Council.
-If a Council Member steps down for any reason, the Member organisation does not provide a replacement - the Council will make an appointment.
+If a Council Member steps down for any reason and the Member organisation does not provide a replacement - the Council will make an appointment.

 If an organisation ceases to be an AIIA Member, the Council Member will step down, unless the Council agrees they will serve to the next AGM.

 The Council may appoint additional Council Members, in order to complete the Council and fill any casual vacancies.
 These appointees serve until the next AGM, when they are eligible for election or reappointment.